Hey, look! It’s a ref! Rockit is an awesome human — be sure to read more about her at the link at the bottom of the page.

 That is pretty perfect for where I am in my life right now.
 I don’t know what is next.
 I don’t know where my life will go.
 But I do know that I am happy and excited for the adventure.

 The most recent tattoo I have is the one on my right calf.
 It is the first one on my legs and was done by one of my team mates from Rocky Mountain Roller Girls, Sweetie Ramone.
 The tattoo is a stamp with my new home team’s logo in the center.
 The United States Pummeling Service!
 The date in the logo is the actual transfer date for when I joined RMRG.

 Overall I think tattoos are an amazing expression of life, love, and all our stories.
 I definitely plan to get more as each phase of my life continues.

-This lovely woman is a relatively new addition to RMRG and we couldn’t be happier to have her!
-Couldn’t be happier to have her in the Rocky Mountain Tattoo Project, either…
+This lovely woman is a relatively new addition to the derby world, and we couldn’t be happier to have her!

 About Shaniqua’s Tattoos